codecypher/LearnAI/Level-0/ml/feature_engineering.md

 ### Log Transform

-Log Transform is the most used technique among data scientists to turn a skewed distribution into a normal or less-skewed distribution.
+Log Transformation is a technique to change the value of a feature from x to log(x) which can be used to overcome the problem of data distribution that is too skewed or has too many outliers [16].

-We take the log of the values in a column and utilize those values as the column in this transform.
+The log transform can be useful in models such as linear regression or logistic regression, but many algorithms themselves are not affected by a skewed dataset [16].

-Log transform is used to handle confusing data so that the data becomes more approximative to normal applications.
+Log Transform is the most common technique used to turn a skewed distribution into a normal or less-skewed distribution [11].

 ----------